bhargavqwertyuiop/nodejs-demo-app/Readme.md

-# Simple Node.js Project with Docker and Automated using CI/CD pipeline(Jenkins)
+# Simple Node.js Project with Docker and Automated using CI/CD pipeline(Jenkins & Github Actions)

 This project demonstrates a minimal Node.js API built with Express, and is containerized using Docker.